hazy-nate/naws/README.md

 CompuGuessr is a FastCGI web application that gamifies challenges involving code and data.

+This was made for my full-stack web development course at Boise State University.
+I intended for this project to be a way for me to deepen my understanding of low- level software development.
+Feel free to examine the code and see how it works.

 ## Building

 The easiest way to build the project is within a Docker container.
 The